-Only about 64 per cent of children are now baptised in a church.
-However, all children are given a name, regardless of whether they are born in or out of wedlock, are twins or adopted.
-Emma and Filip/Fillip/Phillip/Phillip were the most popular names in 2013.
+Less than 60 per cent of children are now baptised in a church.
+However, all children are given a name, regardless of whether they are born in or out of wed-lock, are twins or adopted.
+Nora/Norah and Lucas/Lukas were the most popular names in 2014.

 Fashions in names change and many of the current names were very popular about 100 years ago.
 In addition, many of the names are international, i.e. names that are also popular in other countries.
-Therefore, "Norwegian" names containing $\mathfrak{B}$ , $\mathfrak{B}$ and $\mathfrak{B}$ are also disappearing.
+Therefore, "Norwegian" names containing æ, ø and å are also disappearing.
 A third trend is that multiple names and double first names and hyphenated names (such as Else Marie and Ole-Petter) are losing their popularity.